Jeff Hammond (NASCAR): Racing career

 Hammond's NASCAR career began in 1974 as a tire changer for Walter Ballard, but soon moved to the jackman position.
 He served on the crew for three championship seasons between Cale Yarborough and Darrell Waltrip.
 In 1982, Hammond was promoted to the crew chief position at Junior Johnson Motorsports when Waltrip won his second consecutive championship.
 He and Waltrip became the top driver-crew chief combination in NASCAR, winning 43 races during the 1980s including the 1985 Winston Cup championship.
 Hammond followed Waltrip to Hendrick Motorsports, where they won the 1989 Daytona 500.

 In 1991, Waltrip and Hammond formed Darrell Waltrip Motorsports, where the combination clicked again, but in mid-1992, Hammond left after a win at Pocono Raceway when SABCO Racing owner Felix Sabates named him to work with Kenny Wallace for the 1993 season.
 Hammond teamed up again with Waltrip in 1996, but the two were unable to recapture the magic of the 1980s.
 In 1998, Hammond joined Roush Racing as crew chief for Chad Little.
 The combination was an immediate success.
 Despite failing to qualify for the spring race at Atlanta Motor Speedway, Little finished second at the Texas 500 and had a career high 15th place in the championship standings.
 Hammond stayed with Roush Racing until the end of the 2000 season; this included a stint where he was crew chief for Kurt Busch for the first six races, before leaving after he was hired to work at Fox Sports.

 In 2020, Hammond joined Clay Greenfield Motorsports as the No. 68's crew chief.

+In 2024, Hammond would join the newly formed Freedom Racing Enterprises as its general manager.
+He would also serve as crew chief following the departure of Greg Ely after Las Vegas.

 Hammond has worked with four NASCAR champions in his career: Cale Yarborough (a mechanic), Darrell Waltrip (a crew chief for two of the three), Terry Labonte (1987 for a few races), and Kurt Busch (2000 in his first races).